sgtlaggy/spt-not-so-secure-container/README.md

 Your secure container is no longer safe.
 Items in your secure container will be deleted on death, but you'll keep the container.

-This mod can optionally be configured to also delete items from special slots on death and specify items in either location that won't be deleted when you die.
+This mod can optionally be configured to also delete items from special slots on death, specify items in either location that won't be deleted, and only have a chance of deleting items.

 ## Exempt Items